Hot Springs station

 The Missouri-Pacific Railroad Depot-Hot Springs is a historic former railroad station at Broadway and Market Street in Hot Springs, Arkansas.
 It is a single-story masonry structure, roughly V-shaped due to the triangular parcel, with a tile hip roof with broad eaves supported by Italianate wooden brackets.
 A Tuscan tower rises above the station, and its walls consist of bays of compound round-arch windows.
 The station was built c.
 1917 by the Missouri-Pacific Railroad, and is a major reminder of the importance of the railroad to the growth and success of Hot Springs as a resort community.

 The station served as the main gateway for visitors who connected to the national rail network at nearby Malvern, Arkansas.
-Passengers changed trains at the Saint Louis, Missouri to Texas mainline station at Malvern for the approximately 20 miles trip to Hot Springs along a spur line which terminated at the station.
+Passengers changed trains at the St. Louis, Missouri to Texas mainline station at Malvern for the approximately 20 miles trip to Hot Springs along a spur line which terminated at the station.
 This route entered/exited downtown Hot Springs from the northeast along what is today's Convention Boulevard, then named Benton, before turning east-southeast after circling the nearby ridges much as Business US 70 follows presently.

-It is now used as the Transportation hub for Hot Springs Intracity Transit, as well as a Greyhound Bus Station.
+It is now used as the transportation hub for Hot Springs Intracity Transit, as well as a Greyhound Bus Station.

 The building was listed on the National Register of Historic Places in 1992.